phasorpy/phasorpy/docs/phasor_approach.rst

   is a collection of open-source software for the acquisition, analysis, and simulation of image-scanning microscopy data, including FLIM-phasor analysis of time-resolved images.
-The software is written in Python/VHDL by the lab of Giuseppe Vicidomini and distributed under the GPL3 license.
+The software is written in Python/VHDL by the lab of Giuseppe Vicidomini and distributed under the GPL v3 license.

 -
   .. _flim_playground: